 Dr Áine Ní Léime from the Irish Centre for Social Gerontology at NUI Galway and Chair of COST Action, said: “This conference showcases the work of the COST Action network over four years and offers an opportunity to open up a debate on the complex issue of extended working life in Ireland.
 While working past traditional state pension age may be beneficial for many people in rewarding sedentary jobs, it may be more problematic for those in physically demanding work or those in precarious employment.”

-This conference will feature over 50 presentations on the gender and health implications of policies designed to extend working life.
+This conference featured over 50 presentations on the gender and health implications of policies designed to extend working life.
 These policies have been introduced across Organisation for Economic Co-operation and Development (OECD) countries as a response to population ageing and anticipated increased pension costs.
 They include increasing state pension age and requiring increased contributions to qualify for state pensions, which have important implications for different groups of workers.

 Mairead McGuinness, Vice President of the European Parliament, says: “With better diets and medical advancements, we are living longer and healthier lives.
 We are also working longer, a development which some welcome and others do not.
 This conference will look at the gender and health impacts of policies extending working life, an important and timely topic.
 We have seen significant changes in women’s involvement in the workforce.
 In Ireland before 1973, women who worked in the civil service were obliged to retire once married – things are very different today with women actively participating in the workforce.
 However, women today across the EU typically have lower pensions than men; for many reasons such as lower earnings; having part-time work or needing to take time out from their careers to look after family members.
 The contribution of women is sometimes overlooked, particularly in rural areas and on farms, where their work is not always recognised or counted.”